 While personal trainers need to motivate their clients, it is also important to understand limits and whether this form of exercise is having the desired effect.
 This highlights the significance of goal setting and developing clear objectives at the start.

-For more information on anxiety and depression please visit: https://www.beyondblue.org.au/family-and-friends/caring-for-someone-with-depression-or-anxiety
+For more information on anxiety and depression please visit: https://www.beyondblue.org.au

 Personal training – a life changing occupation